prasadgola/About/README.md

 - 👋 Hi, I’m @prasadgola
 - 👀 I’m interested in Data structures and algorithms and Full Stack
-- 🌱 I’m currently learning Software Engineering & Database systems at Univeristy of Texas at Arlington
+- 🌱 I’m currently learning Software Engineering & Database systems at University of Texas at Arlington
 - 💞️ I’m looking to collaborate on leetcode leetcode.com/Basavaprasad/ and Full stack projects which use MVC model with ReactJS, Javascript, Django, Python
 - 📫 How to reach me on linkedin - Basavaprasad Gola linkedin.com/in/basavaprasad-gola-997864137/